erinrkahn/final_project/README.md

 We curated the four following data sets from Kaggle for our analysis:

 **California Wildfires (2013-2020)**
 - The dataset contains the list of wildfires that have occurred in California between 2013-2020.
-The dataset includes the location of the fire, including county and latitude and longitude.
-Several values are included for each fire, some of which are acres burned, fuel type and if the fire was considered a major fire event.
+The dataset includes the location of the fire, including county and latitude, and longitude.
+Several values are included for each fire, some of which are acres burned, fuel type, and if the fire was considered a major fire event.

 **California Housing Data**
-- The California housing data include location, population size of the block, house value and median income.
+- The California housing data include location, the population size of the block, house value, and median income.

 **California Environmental Conditions Dataset**
 - The California Environmental Conditions dataset was pulled from the CIMIS weather stations and includes weather information organized by region.
-Data includes precipitation, air temperature relative humidity and wind speed.
+Data includes precipitation, air temperature relative humidity, and wind speed.

 **California - Electricity Consumption by County Dataset**
 - Historical energy consumption data by county.

 ### Questions We Hope to Answer:

-1) What factors contribute to certain California fires becoming a major fire event?
+1) What factors contribute to certain California fires becoming a "major fire event"?
-2) Which factor(s) are main contributors to increasing the risk of a California fire becoming a major fire event?
+2) Which factor(s) are the main contributors to increasing the risk of a California fire becoming a major fire event?
 3) How does proximity to major fire events impact housing prices over time?
-4) Is there a relationship between number of fires (or acres burned) and energy consumption?
+4) Is there a relationship between the number of fires (or acres burned) and energy consumption?
 5) What weather patterns increase the risk for a major fire event?

 ### Data Exploration Phase: